-Technology Services (e.g., Private Cloud, Public Cloud, Print/Mail/ Digitization), (3) Telecommunications.
+Under DIR's statewide procurement authority, DIR establishes and manages contracts under the following program areas for use by eligible customers:202 (1) Cooperative Contracts program; (2) Shared Technology Services (STS) (e.g., Private Cloud, Public Cloud, Print/ Mail/Digitization); Subject to TAC 215.43, customers in the data center must procure software, Software as a Service (SaaS), and Platform as a Service (PaaS) through the program.
+DIR has established the STS commodities process to accomplish this.
+(3) Telecommunications.
 DIR may consider strategic sourcing and other methodologies to select the vendor offering the best value on IT commodity items.